Grace Mandeville: Mandeville Sisters

 Mandeville and her younger sister Amelia created a YouTube channel in December 2013 called the "Mandeville Sisters".
-The channel has since amassed over 114,000 subscribers.
+The channel has amassed over 114,000 subscribers.
 The sisters film weekly vlogs called the "MandevWeekly," and additionally post one other video during the week.
 They have filmed a number of videos surrounding disabilities and everyday life with one hand.
 The channel also includes collaborations and interviews with celebrities and other YouTubers.

 Modeling

 Mandeville models prosthetics for Open Bionics.
 In 2015, she modeled a Star Wars themed prosthetic arm for Fashion Finds the Force, designed by Open Bionics.
 She also modeled a prosthetic arm for Sophie de Oliveira Barata's "Alternative Limb Project" from which Mandeville was featured in the New York Times.
 Mandeville has also modeled for Dazed magazine and TenEighty magazine.

 Personal life

-Mandeville has taken part in a number of disability activism events and has been vocal about portrayal of people with disabilities in the media.
-In addition to having a foreshortened right arm, she is allergic to animal fur.

-Mandeville currently lives with her family in Somerset.
+Mandeville lives with her family in Somerset.
 She began dating Ryan Anthony, a cyber security engineer, in May 2016, and the couple married in August 2019.
-In January 2022, Mandeville announced that the couple were expecting a baby boy in June 2022.
-Her son was born on 5 June 2022.
-In November 2024, Mandeville announced in a YouTube video that her and Anthony were expecting a baby girl in March 2025.
-Her daughter was born on 18 March 2025.
+In January 2022, Mandeville announced that the couple were expecting a baby boy later that year.
+Her son was born in 2022.
+In November 2024, Mandeville announced in a YouTube video that she and Anthony were expecting a baby girl in 2025.
+Her daughter was born in 2025.